Pan-Pacific Auditorium: Event center

 Throughout the following 30 years the Pan-Pacific would host the Ice Capades and the Harlem Globetrotters, serve as home to the Los Angeles Monarchs of the Pacific Coast Hockey League along with UCLA ice hockey, UCLA men's basketball, USC men's basketball, professional tennis, car shows, political rallies and circuses.
 During the 1940s it was used for audience-attended national radio broadcasts and in the 1950s for televised professional wrestling shows.
 At its height, most major indoor events in Los Angeles were held at the Pan-Pacific.

-Leopold Stokowski conducted there in 1936, 1950s actress Jeanne Crain was crowned "Miss Pan Pacific" there in the early 1940s, General Dwight D. Eisenhower spoke to a beyond-capacity crowd of 10,000 in 1952 a month before being elected President of the United States, Elvis Presley performed there in 1957 shortly before he was drafted into the Army and Vice President Richard Nixon addressed a national audience from the Pan-Pacific in November 1960.
-The building carried on as Los Angeles' primary indoor venue until the 1972 opening of the much larger Los Angeles Convention Center, after which the Pan-Pacific Auditorium was closed.
+In addition to sports, a wide variety of events were held at the Pan-Pacific.
+Leopold Stokowski conducted there in 1936, 1940s actress Jeanne Crain was crowned "Miss Pan Pacific" there in the early 1940s, General Dwight D. Eisenhower spoke to a beyond-capacity crowd of 10,000 in 1952 a month before being elected President of the United States, Elvis Presley performed there in 1957 shortly before he was drafted into the Army, and Vice President Richard Nixon addressed a national audience from the Pan-Pacific in November 1960.
+The building carried on as Los Angeles' primary indoor venue until the 1972 opening of the much larger Los Angeles Convention Center, after which the Auditorium was closed.

 Decay and fire

-There were hopes throughout the surrounding Fairfax District towards refurbishing the Pan-Pacific, possibly as an ice rink or cultural center and the parking lot soon became a park.
-However, the building was neglected for many years and damaged by small fires started by transients.
+There were hopes throughout the surrounding Fairfax District of refurbishing the Pan-Pacific, possibly as an ice rink or cultural center, and the parking lot soon became a park.
+Interest in the building was rekindled somewhat with its 1978 inclusion in the National Register of Historic Places, but the building continued to be neglected for many years and damaged by small fires started by transients.

-In 1975, the Pan-Pacific made a brief appearance as the entrance to the NBC Studios in Hollywood for the movie Funny Lady.
-Interest in the building was rekindled somewhat with its 1978 inclusion in the National Register of Historic Places.
-The 1980 release of the movie musical Xanadu brought renewed hopes the building might be saved when the auditorium's facade was used to portray a dilapidated building which became a sparkling, brightly lit roller disco nightclub, but the movie was critically panned and not an economic success.
-It also appears at the beginning of the 1980 music video for the Barnes & Barnes song "Fish Heads".
-Black-and-white film footage of a man with a jet pack flying from left to right in front of the facade was used in the video for the 1981 Devo single, "Beautiful World".
-The dilapidated façade was used in the video for "Dancing in the Sheets" by Shalamar.
-Its final appearance was in the 1988 movie Miracle Mile.

-The auditorium continued to deteriorate throughout the 1980s, mostly owing to neglect.
-A large loading door on the southeast corner was often forced open, allowing free access to anyone.
+From the mid-1970s into the 1980s the auditorium was occasionally used for exterior shots used in film and music videos, but continued to deteriorate, mostly owing to neglect.
+A large loading door on the southeast corner was often forced open, allowing free access.
 A fire in May 1983 damaged the northern end.
-On the evening of May 24, 1989 (six days after the 54th anniversary of its opening), the Pan-Pacific Auditorium was destroyed by a fire, the smoke from which was visible throughout the Los Angeles basin.
+On the evening of May 24, 1989, the Pan-Pacific Auditorium was destroyed by a large fire, the smoke from which was visible throughout the Los Angeles basin.